AnaMac3/42-CPP_Module_04/README.md

 ## Dependencies

 A **dependency** exists when a class relies on another for functionallity.
-A **circular dependency** occurs when two classes depend on each other, cauusing compilation issues.
+A **circular dependency** occurs when two classes depend on each other, causing compilation issues.

 Example in ex03:
 - ICharacter.hpp includes AMateria.hpp